Homas/ioc2rpz/README.md

 ```
 Please refer "dnssec-keygen" documentation for details.
 ### **whitelist** record
 Whitelists are used to prevent possible errors and blocking trusted domains and IP addresses.
 The whitelisted IOCs are removed from response policy zones. ioc2rpz does check only exact match, so it will not split or discard a network if a whitelisted IP address is included into a blocked subnet and vice versa.
-A whitelist is a text file of feed of text data.
+A whitelist is a text file or a feed of text data.
 Indicators should be separated by newline characters (/n,/r or both /n/r).
 Whitelists must contain valid FQDNs and/or IP addresses. ioc2rpz supports unlimited count of indicators.
 **whitelists** record consist of:
 - whitelist name;
 - whitelist path.
 URLs(http/https/ftp) and local files are supported.
 Prefix "file:" is used for local files;